 Figure 19 - The Biophysical Properties raster, which is displayed if the showLPBitStringRaster parameter is set to 1 in the observer file.
 This shows the spatial distribution of one bit of the Biophysical Properties at a time.
 Black is used for a value of 1, white for 0.
 The bits are numbered from 0 to one less than the Biophysical Properties bitstring length.
-Left-clicking (red arrows) causes the bit displayed to decrease, and right-clicking (blue arrows) causes it to increase, wrapping round from 0 to the maximum bit and vice versa.
+Left-clicking decreases the number of the bit displayed, and right-clicking causes it to increase, wrapping round from the 0th bit to the maximum bit and vice versa.
 The bit displayed is shown in the title bar of the window.